openvinotoolkit/openvino/docs/install_guides/troubleshooting.md

    To run inference on an Intel® GPU, make sure that you have installed the correct GPU driver.
 To check that, see :doc:`additional configurations for GPU <openvino_docs_install_guides_configurations_for_intel_gpu>`.

-   : Check firewall and network settings
+.. dropdown:: Check firewall and network settings

    Make sure that your firewall and network settings are configured correctly.
 For example, consider configuring system-wide proxy settings and specifying options for using PIP behind the proxy: